Hello my fellow PDX artists!

 Books AABC read together in 2024 include: “**The Future is Disabled: Prophecies, Love Notes and Mourning Songs” by Leah Lakshmi Piepzna-Samarasinha, “The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins” by Anna Lowenhaupt Tsing,** **“Let This Radicalize You” by Kelly Hayes and Mariame Kaba** (You can find unlimited copies of the audiobook on the libraries website/ libby app)

 Hi!
 I’m your organizer, Megan Chin (she/they), & I’m a queer mixed race mixed media visual artist based in Portland.
 AABC is something I dreamed up in 2023.
 Seeds were planted when I took Anticapitalism for Artists 10 week online ****intro to anticapitalism course in 2022.
 There I expanded my understanding of what capitalism & anticapitalism looks like through rigorous reading as well as consistently sharing vibrant conversations with fellow artists across the country.
 Afterwards a small group of us formed a related book club over zoom which I am exceedingly grateful for.
 It's been a gift & such an impactful teacher that I wanted to organize something similar in Portland.
-AABC began gathering last year & collectively decided to meet in person (masks required) for 2 hours every 2 weeks starting in late February through mid June.
+AABC began gathering in 2024 & collectively decided to meet in person (masks required) for 2 hours every 2 weeks starting in late February through mid June.
 This time together was spent discussing our chosen books & connecting with fellow book club members.
-From mid June-November 2024 our meetings were spent collectively co-creating art activation(s)/project(s) in response to our readings with grant funding.
+From mid June-November our meetings center collectively co-creating art offerings in response to our readings with grant funding.